Introduction: Achieving More with Predictable Pipeline

 Analysis: At this stage, you’re analyzing the performance of your campaign.

-Benchmarking: This is where you benchmark your campaign’s performance to historical performance as well as industry averages to identify where you excel, where you fall short, and where you could improve.
+Benchmarking: This is where you benchmark your campaign’s performance to historical performance and industry averages to identify where you excel, fall short, and improve.

-Optimization: Based on your analysis and benchmarks, you should be determining how you can improve your campaign to more effectively, efficiently meet your goals.
+Optimization: Based on your analysis and benchmarks, you should determine how to improve your campaign to more effectively and efficiently meet your goals.

 But measuring metrics alone is just part of the job.
 Unfortunately, many marketers make the mistake of tracking activities over outcomes.
 The truth is that many CMOs and other executive leaders don’t care about the number of MQLs you’re generating — they care about the impact those MQLs have on the pipeline.

-That’s why it’s important to understand the differences between programmatic metrics and revenue metrics and to tell a coherent story from one type of metric to the next.
+That’s why it’s important to understand the differences between programmatic and revenue metrics and to tell a coherent story from one metric type to the next.

 Programmatic metrics are what you’ll typically use to gauge the performance of your campaigns.
 These are still metrics you should actively track, but aren’t necessarily the ones that directly correlate to marketing’s revenue impact.